 There are two completely different names in the Bible that both transliterate into English as Ezer.
-One is the quite common name עזר (Ezer) and the other one is אצר, which should sound something like Etzer, but which is written as Ezer and sometimes as Ezar in English Bibles.
+One is the quite common name עזר (Ezer) and the other one is אצר, which is usually transliterated as Ezer and sometimes as Ezar in English Bibles.

 We'll call them Ezer I (אצר) and Ezer II (עזר).

 This version of the name Ezer comes from the verb אצר (asar), meaning to store: